toydog/DataMadnessKickstarter/README.md

 # DataMadnessKickstarter
 An analysis on the success of Kickstarter Projects (UM Project)

+This was a short project which is summarized in the following video.

 https://vimeo.com/401928960

 Brian Huynen, I6097103 - Tim Smeets, I6071641